 - Cream Cheese that is unpasteurized

-- Any sauces or toppings made from cream or milk that is unpasteurized
+- Any sauces or toppings made from fresh cream or milk that is unpasteurized

 The reason is that eggs potentially containing salmonella are only safe if full cooked to an internal temperature of 160F / 71c (source: FoodSafety.gov).

-The above ingredients – including raw eggs – are generally only found in homemade cheesecake recipes.
+The above list of ingredients – including raw eggs – are generally only found in homemade cheesecake recipes.

 If you’re making the cheesecake yourself, then opt to make a baked one instead, or use an egg-free recipe, and choose pasteurized ingredients.